dazinator/dazinator.github.io/source/_posts/2015-02-26-how-far-does-the-xrm-sdk-s-bulkrequestmessage-get-you.md

 Containing:
 1. A CreateRequestMessage (to insert / create the contact)
-2. A RetrieveRequestMessage - to retrieve the "accountnumber" of target entity: '2f4941ec-2f6f-4c7f-8adc-c6f4fb002d42'
+2. A RetrieveRequestMessage - to retrieve the "accountnumber" of the created entity.
 3. An UpdateRequestMessage
 4. A DeleteRequestMessage